Jacob deGrom: 2022

 DeGrom suffered a stress reaction, the precursor to a stress fracture in his right scapula during spring training, an injury that caused him to miss the beginning of the 2022 season.
 DeGrom began a rehab assignment with the St. Lucie Mets in July 2022, and after two successful starts, he progressed to the Triple-A Syracuse Mets.

 DeGrom made his 2022 season debut for the Mets on August 2, 2022, against the Washington Nationals, allowing one run and striking out six in five innings.
 A September 13 start against the Cubs was deGrom's 39th consecutive start allowing three or fewer earned runs, tying a major league record set by Jim Scott of the Chicago White Sox in 1914.
 In his next start, on September 18, he broke Scott's record.
 The stat line for deGrom in 2022 included a 3.08 ERA over 11 starts, with 102 strikeouts.

 At the end of the regular season, deGrom allowed at least three runs in four straight games, marking his worst stretch since 2017.
 However, deGrom bounced back in Game 2 of the NL Wild Card Series against the San Diego Padres, as the Mets faced elimination.
 That night, deGrom allowed just two runs in six innings pitched with eight strikeouts, as the Mets won the game 7–3, although they eventually lost the series in Game 3.

 Following the end of the season, deGrom opted out of his contract, joining a group of several other Mets entering free agency.

 Texas Rangers (2023–present)

 On December 2, 2022, deGrom signed a five-year, $185 million contract with the Texas Rangers.

 2023

-On June 6, 2023, the Rangers announced that deGrom would require Tommy John surgery after suffering a torn UCL in his right elbow.
+In March and April of 2023 deGrom made six starts for Texas, posting a 2.67 ERA with 45 strikeouts in 30 1/3 innings pitched.
+Having last pitched on April 28th, the Rangers announced, on June 6, 2023, that deGrom would require Tommy John surgery after suffering a torn UCL in his right elbow.
 With deGrom sidelined for the remainder of the season, the Rangers went on to win the 2023 World Series.
-In March and April of 2023 deGrom made 6 starts for Texas, posting a 2.67 ERA with 45 strikeouts in 30 1/3 innings pitched.